drizzle-team/drizzle-graphql/README.md

     import { createYoga } from 'graphql-yoga'
     import { buildSchema } from 'drizzle-graphql'

-    // db - your drizzle instance, schema - your drizzle tables import { db } from './database'
+    // db - your drizzle instance
+    import { db } from './database'

     const { schema } = buildSchema(db)